 Distance from Sydney: 183km north (2 hours and 15 minutes)

-Entry fees: Beach permit starting from $33 for 3 days (buy permits here)
+Entry fees: Beach permit starting from $33 for 3 days (buy permits)

 Ah, Stockton Beach.
 Ask any 4WD owner and they’ll probably tell you they simultaneously love and hate it.
 Love it because it’s a heck of a good time.
 Hate it because it can get insanely busy on the weekends and is often over-run with reckless drivers.

-As a beginner 4WDer, definitely go with a mate and take some Maxtrax (and a shovel) with you.
+As fas as beginner 4WD tracks near Sydney are concerned, this one is ideal for mate and some Maxtrax (and a shovel) with you.
 Also for the love of all things 4WD, deflate your tyres before driving on sand and take it slow.

 You can enter the park via Lavis Lane at Williamtown or via Gan Gan Road at Anna Bay.